 What is maiandros?

 Is it the name for a decorative shape?
 Or the ancient name for a river?
-Is it the name of a person?
-A king maybe?
+Is it the name of a person, a king maybe?
 An ancient god?
 It is all these and more!
-Like everything else in Greek Mythology, the word "maiandros" has a highly symbolic, tragic and beautiful story behind it.
+Like everything else in Greek Mythology, "maiandros" has a highly symbolic, tragic and beautiful story behind it.